JasonGROSSO/Moonshot-project/documents/report/written-report.md

 ### 4. Extensibility and Maintainability

-- **Modular Codebase**: Each major concern (UI, command handling, interpretation, analysis) is encapsulated in its own module or file.
+- **Modular Codebase**: Each major concern (UI, command handling, interpretation, analysis) is encapsulated in its module or file.
 - **Clear Interfaces**: Communication between the extension and interpreter is well-defined, making it easy to add new features (e.g., new analysis types, language support, or UI enhancements).
 - **Documentation and Diagrams**: The architecture is documented with mermaid diagrams and detailed explanations, supporting onboarding and future development.